parikshit-pareek/parikshit-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include power system operation and control using fusion of learning and analytical methods.

 interests:
 - Power System Optimization